words you don’t learn in evening class

 • s’occuper de ses oignons.
 To look after your own onions.
 For English speakers it becomes to mind your own business.

 • avoir le coup de foudre.
-This means to “have the hit of thunder”, which in English is love at first sight.
+This means to “have the hit of thunder”, which in English is love at first sight, be it for a person or a thing.

 • être dépaysé – to be de-countrified.
 This can mean homesick, but it can also mean a fish out of water.